apota/argus/README.md

 ## Target Audience

-- Devs who want to quickly toggle across multiple AWS accounts and environments (production, dev, test) to query the AWS landscape.
+- Devs who want to quickly toggle across multiple AWS environments (production, dev, test) to query the AWS landscape.
 All that pointing & clicking on AWS console can slow you down and frankly give you carpal tunnel syndrome (CTS)!

 ## Features